Bianco Brothers Manufacturing website redesign preview

 Key Insights

-What shaped the design direction
+What shaped the product direction

 Methods